 A more detailed analysis was provided by Wagner et al. [12] to show that the feature description and matching process takes the majority of the time in executing the modified SIFT algorithm, similar to the results showed by Ha et al. [4], where the server generally takes 50% of the total time per initialization frame for SIFT detection and recognition.
 Ha et al's approach generally takes longer in recognition for detection in each initialization step due to the size of the database, thus the overall initialization time is also generally longer.
 However, re-initialization only occurs if the mobile device loses its tracking, thus it is generally not a concern for the overall performance of the application [4, 12].
 Similar results were obtained by Fragoso et al. [3], with the initial steps of text location rectification and character recognition taking the majority of the processing time, per frame tracking was shown to mitigate the amount of processing in each frame.
-With the use of a tracking approach like PatchTracker, the computational requirements involved are massively lowered by delegating heavy-weight tasks to external servers, as displayed by the results of several papers [4, 12, 11].
-Hence, it plays an important role in improving the robustness and performance of Augmented Reality applications.
+With the use of a tracking approach like PatchTracker, the computational requirements involved are lowered by using a more light-weight tracking algorithm [4, 12], while [4, 11] both showed network latency in executing detection on a remote server slows down the entire detection process.